cmv/cmv-contrib-widgets/README.md

 | [Export](https://github.com/tmcgee/cmv-widgets#export) | Export features from the [Attributes Tables](https://github.com/tmcgee/cmv-widgets#attributes-tables) widget or other widgets.
 Features can be exported in tabular formats such as Excel and CSV as well as spatial formats such as Esri shapefiles, KML and GeoJSON.
 | [Export to shapefile](https://github.com/aspetkov/cmv-widgets/tree/master/JS2Shapefile) | A javascript library for generating ESRI shapefiles in the client from Arcgis javascript map graphics with supporting a UTF-8 encoding.
 | [Extract](https://github.com/tr3vorm/cmv-extract-widget) | TitlePane widget to extract selected layer from current extents using geoprocessing tool  (clip and ship). |
+| [Filter](https://github.com/roemhildtg/cmv-widgets/tree/master/widgets/Filter) | A simple widget allowing users to apply custom filters to a map layer or table
 | [Identify Panel](https://github.com/dougrchamberlain/IdentifyPanel) | TitlePane widget to allow identify results to be viewed on the side instead of in a popup/infowindow. |
 | [Nearby](http://github.com/BrianBunker/cmv-widgets/tree/master//Nearby) | Discover features within a radius or drivetime of a map click location. |
 | [Query Statistics](https://github.com/cwdotgis/cmv-widgets/tree/master/widgets) | Query summary statistics for a selected feature service's features in the current map view. |